Effect of shape anisotropy on percolation of aligned and overlapping objects on lattices: RESULTS AND DISCUSSION

-Plots of the percolation threshold against $k_1$ for rectangles of width $k_2 = 1, 2$ and $3$ are shown in Fig. \ref{figure4}.
+Plots of the percolation threshold against $k_1$ for rectangles of width $k_2 = 1, 2$ and $3$ are shown in Fig. \ref{figure4}, confirming the trends predicted by the theory.
 As predicted by the excluded volume theory, for $k_2 = 1$, the CCVF is monotonically decreasing, whereas for $k_2 = 3$, it is monotonically increasing with $k_1$.
 For $k_2=2$, critical density is nearly a constant.
 Percolation thresholds for the limiting case of $k_1 \rightarrow \infty$ are also shown in the figure.

-For the particular case of aligned overlapping sticks ($k_2 = 1$), we saw that the dependence of percolation threshold on stick length $k_1$ is $\phi_{c}~\sim 1~-~\exp\left(-B_c \dfrac{k_1}{3\left(2k_1+1\right)~-~5}\right)$.
-We may compare this with earlier studies on non-overlapping stick percolation.
-The latter often predicts a power-law dependence of the percolation threshold on stick length $\phi_{c} \sim 1/k_1^{\alpha}$ \cite{becklehimer, tarasevich1} or an exponentially decreasing dependence \cite{cornette1}.